 In the Northwest, Native groups exploited the great salmon-filled rivers.
 On the plains and prairie lands, hunting communities followed bison herds and moved according to seasonal patterns.
 In mountains, prairies, deserts, and forests, the cultures and ways of life of paleo-era ancestors were as varied as the geography.
 These groups spoke hundreds of languages and adopted distinct cultural practices.
 Rich and diverse diets fueled massive population growth across the continent.

-Agriculture flourished in the fertile river valleys between the Mississippi River and Atlantic Ocean, an area known as the Eastern Woodlands.
-There, three crops in particular—corn, beans, and squash, known as the “Three Sisters”–provided nutritional needs necessary to sustain cities and civilizations.
-In Woodlands areas from the Great Lakes and Mississippi River to the Atlantic coast, Native communities managed their forest resources by burning underbrush to create vast park-like hunting grounds and to clear the ground for planting the “Three Sisters.”
-Many groups used shifting cultivation where farmers cut the forest, burned the undergrowth and then planted seeds in the nutrient rich ashes.
-When crop yields began to decline, farmers would move to another field and allow the land to recover and the forest to regrow before again cutting the forest, burning the undergrowth, and restarting the cycle..
+Agriculture flourished in the fertile river valleys between the Mississippi River and the Atlantic Ocean, an area known as the Eastern Woodlands.
+There, three crops in particular—corn, beans, and squash, known as the Three Sisters—provided nutritional needs necessary to sustain cities and civilizations.
+In Woodland areas from the Great Lakes and the Mississippi River to the Atlantic coast, Native communities managed their forest resources by burning underbrush to create vast parklike hunting grounds and to clear the ground for planting the Three Sisters.
+Many groups used shifting cultivation, in which farmers cut the forest, burned the undergrowth, and then planted seeds in the nutrient-rich ashes.
+When crop yields began to decline, farmers moved to another field and allowed the land to recover and the forest to regrow before again cutting the forest, burning the undergrowth, and restarting the cycle.
 This technique was particularly useful in areas with difficult soil.
-But in the fertile regions of the Eastern Woodlands, Native American farmers engaged in permanent, intensive agriculture, using hand tools rather than European-style plows.
-The rich soil and use of hand-tools enabled effective and sustainable farming practices, producing high yields without overburdening the soil.6 Typically in Woodland communities, women practiced agriculture while men hunted and fished.
+In the fertile regions of the Eastern Woodlands, Native American farmers engaged in permanent, intensive agriculture using hand tools.
+The rich soil and use of hand tools enabled effective and sustainable farming practices, producing high yields without overburdening the soil.9 Typically in Woodland communities, women practiced agriculture while men hunted and fished.

 Agriculture allowed for dramatic social change, but for some, it also may have accompanied a decline in health.
-Analysis of remains reveals that societies transitioning to agriculture often experienced weaker bones and teeth.7 But despite these possible declines, agriculture brought important benefits.
+Analysis of remains reveals that societies transitioning to agriculture often experienced weaker bones and teeth.10 But despite these possible declines, agriculture brought important benefits.
 Farmers could produce more food than hunters, enabling some members of the community to pursue other skills.
 Religious leaders, skilled soldiers, and artists could devote their energy to activities other than food production.

 The continued longevity of Lenape societies, which began centuries before European contact, was also due to their skills as farmers and fishers.
-Along with the “Three Sisters,” Lenape women planted tobacco, sunflowers, and gourds.
-They harvested fruits and nuts from trees and also cultivated numerous medicinal plants which they used with great proficiency.
-The Lenapes organized their communities to take advantage of growing seasons and also the migration patterns of animals and fowl that were a part of their diet.
-During planting and harvesting seasons, Lenapes gathered together in larger groups to coordinate their labor and take advantage of local abundance.
+Along with the Three Sisters, Lenape women planted tobacco, sunflowers, and gourds.
+They harvested fruits and nuts from trees and cultivated numerous medicinal plants, which they used with great proficiency.
+The Lenapes organized their communities to take advantage of growing seasons and the migration patterns of animals and fowl that were a part of their diet.
+During planting and harvesting seasons, Lenapes gathered in larger groups to coordinate their labor and take advantage of local abundance.
 As proficient fishers, they organized seasonal fish camps to net shellfish and catch shad.
-Lenapes wove nets, baskets, mats, and a variety of household materials from the readily available rushes found along the streams, rivers, and coasts.
+Lenapes wove nets, baskets, mats, and a variety of household materials from the rushes found along the streams, rivers, and coasts.
 They made their homes in some of the most fertile and abundant lands in the Eastern Woodlands and used their skills to create a stable and prosperous civilization.
 The first Dutch and Swedish settlers who encountered the Lenapes in the seventeenth century recognized Lenape prosperity and quickly sought their friendship.
 Their lives came to depend on it.

 Despite commonalities, Native cultures varied greatly.
 The New World was marked by diversity and contrast.
 By the time Europeans were poised to cross the Atlantic, Native Americans spoke hundreds of languages and lived in keeping with the hemisphere’s many climates.
 Some lived in cities, others in small bands.
-Some migrated seasonally, others settled permanently.
-All Native peoples had long histories and well-formed, unique cultures that had developed over millennia.
+Some migrated seasonally; others settled permanently.
+All Native peoples had long histories and well-formed, unique cultures that developed over millennia.
 But the arrival of Europeans changed everything.

 III.
 European Expansion

-Then, hundreds of years before Columbus, the Crusades linked Europe with the wealth, power, and knowledge of Asia.
+Then, centuries before Columbus, the Crusades linked Europe with the wealth, power, and knowledge of Asia.
 Europeans rediscovered or adopted Greek, Roman, and Muslim knowledge.
 The hemispheric dissemination of goods and knowledge not only sparked the Renaissance but fueled long-term European expansion.
 Asian goods flooded European markets, creating a demand for new commodities.
 This trade created vast new wealth, and Europeans battled one another for trade supremacy.

 Educated Asians and Europeans of the fifteenth century knew the world was round.
-They also knew that while it was therefore technically possible to reach Asia by sailing west from Europe—thereby avoiding Italian or Portuguese middlemen—the Earth’s vast size would doom even the greatest caravels to starvation and thirst long before they ever reached their destination.
-But Columbus underestimated the size of the globe by a full two-thirds and therefore believed it was possible.
+They also knew that while it was therefore technically possible to reach Asia by sailing west from Europe—thereby avoiding Italian or Portuguese middlemen—the earth’s vast size would doom even the greatest caravels to starvation and thirst long before they ever reached their destination.
+But Columbus underestimated the size of the globe by a full two thirds and therefore believed it was possible.
 After unsuccessfully shopping his proposed expedition in several European courts, he convinced Queen Isabella and King Ferdinand of Spain to provide him three small ships, which set sail in 1492.
-Columbus was both confoundingly wrong about the size of the Earth and spectacularly lucky that two large continents lurked in his path.
-On October 12, 1492, after two months at sea, the Nina, Pinta, and Santa Maria and their ninety men landed in the modern-day Bahamas.
+Columbus was both confoundingly wrong about the size of the earth and spectacularly lucky that two large continents lurked in his path.
+On October 12, 1492, after two months at sea, the Niña, Pinta, and Santa María and their ninety men landed in the modern-day Bahamas.

 Though ravaged by disease and warfare, Native Americans forged middle grounds, resisted with violence, accommodated and adapted to the challenges of colonialism, and continued to shape the patterns of life throughout the New World for hundreds of years.
 But the Europeans kept coming.